Krillere/Expressions/README.md

 Other functions:
 ```
 CLArguments() # returns a list of strings containing the command line arguments. first(CLArguments()) is always the path of the program
+factorial(num) # Returns the factorial value of 'num'
 ```

 ## Side conditions